guni7/x_x/README.md

 # The contracts for this project can be found here
   https://github.com/guni7/x_x-contracts

+# About the project -

+This dapp allows you to create a smart contract based will for your crypto assets.

+It currently supports FA1.2 tokens.

+The smart contract has 3 entrypoints.
+ 1) create user
+ This is used to create and update a user's profile.
+A user's profile contains details about the assets that the user owns and their distribution details.

+ 2) update trigger
+ This is used to reset the dead man's switch by 6 months (1 day for test accounts)

+ 3) run transfers
+ This is used to execute transfers to beneficiary accounts when the switch is triggered.
+This is triggered once everyday from a server.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).